 - · Amounts that exceed the allowable charge

 - · Charges for excluded services

-- · Prior authorization penalties
+- Prior authorization penalties

+- Per Internal Revenue Service requirements, drug manufacturer coupons and other forms of cost-share assistance cannot be used to satisfy the deductible

 OUT-OF-POCKET MAXIMUM

 The out-of-pocket maximum is the most you or your family will pay each calendar year for deductible, coinsurance, and copay amounts (if any) for covered services before this plan begins to pay 100%.
 Your out-of-pocket maximum amount for this plan is shown on the Summary of Your Costs.